mayankjain04/billboard/README.md

 *[Billboard](https://billboard.pythonanywhere.com) is a forum website created by @mayankjain04 using flask.
 It has a simple and user-friendly interface while maintaining some useful and advanced features.*

+## Features
 Currently these features are implemented:

+### Early access
    * Easy to use navigation features.
    * An anonymous forum for posting text messages.
+### Update 1.1
    * register and login pages
    * unique usernames
    * Profile pages, profile viewing
+   * Update username/password
+### Update 1.2
+   * Themes - Light, Dark
+   * major layout enhancements
+   * Report posts and feedback/support for removal
+   * increased interactiveness

 These features are yet to be implemented:
+* Like/dislike counts
+* share and metion
+* online users
+* Data saving mode
+* Theme customization
+* Monochrome mode/theme
 * special username privileges like flair and highlights
 * censoring certain words and phrases
-* support for removal
 * account deletion.

 ## Quickstart